theneva/jest-babel-hoist-typescript-repro/README.md

 # Babel hoist TypeScript issue repro

-This is what is (in my opinion) a reasonably configured TypeScript project that uses Jest for tests.
+This is (in my opinion) a reasonably configured TypeScript project that uses Jest.

 ## Config